Eteryz/Image-processing/README.md

 # Image-processing
-Applying various types of filtering to an image, as well as implementing a linear search algorithm based on the Hough transform.
+The program implements the application of various types of filtering to the image, and also developed a linear search algorithm based on the Hough transform.